szgula/UofG_Robotics_TDP/docs/Supporting_functions/Kick_Ball/Goal_Pass.md

+dsf
+Is my nake pupa?

 # **Actions**

 **[Go back to main page](../../../Documentation.md)**

 ## Check if Score the Goal is feasible

 ***check_if_direct_goal_feasible()*** is used by methods related to scoring the gaols.
-This function returns the flag if the goal can be scored and kick position to maximise the goal changes.
+This function returns the flag and a kick position if the goal can be scored to maximise the goal chances.

 ### Implementation
-The information flow of this function is presented in Figure 1.
+The information flow of the discussed function is presented in Figure 1.

 <p align="center">
   <img src="../../../Images/Goal_Pass_flow.png" /><br><br>
 </p>

 __Figure 1__: The flow of checking if score the Goal is feasible

-The main implementation in the code in under a following static method:
+The main implementation of the code in under a following static method:
 ```python
 def check_if_direct_goal_feasible(player_pos_wcs: Position, ball_pos: Position, opponents_pos_wcs: List[Position], team_id: int, vis: bool = False)
 ```

 This function uses the game information to judge if the direct goal is feasible or not.
-The two main information taken into consideration by the function are:
+The function takes the following information into consideration:
- - distance from net,
+ - distance from a net,
  - dangerous zones, representation of the areas where opponents robot can get before the ball cross the net line.

-The described method uses multiple supporting functions to calculate the result.
-It includes:
+The described method uses multiple supporting functions to calculate the result, including:
 1.
 ```python
 # Estimate the region from where an opponent can capture the ball